Please enable JavaScript to view this site.

 Find... instructionStep matching results in the corresponding tab are highlighted

-The colour of selected objects is set on the colours tab of the Global Settings dialog.
+The colour of highlighted objects is set on the colours tab of the Global Settings dialog.

 Example